SCODEMeetup/cbus-biking-LOC-api/README.md

 incident_year is indexed to allow efficiently searching by year.

-incident_subject_id refers to the subject of the incident
+incident_subject_id is indexed to allow searching by the subject of the incident

 <pre>
 1 = bicycle
 2 = pedestrian
+3 = wheelchair
 </pre>